sahudkrum783-sketch/sahudkrum783-sketch/README.md

 - 🛠️ Skilled in **Power BI, SQL, Python, Excel, Google Sheets** for data analysis and visualization.
 - 📈 Interested in **business intelligence, forecasting, and analytics-driven decision-making**.
 - 💡 Open to collaborating on **data projects, dashboards, and research-based analytics**.
-- 🎯 Goal: To grow into a **professional analyst & trader** by combining technical skills with problem-solving.
+- 🎯 Goal: To grow into a **professional analyst** by combining technical skills with problem-solving.

 ---